Friern Hospital: Radio Friern

 The hospital's internal broadcasting service started in 1971 after funds were raised by Minchenden Grammar School.
 Initially broadcasting to six wards from a studio in the patients' social club, the station expanded to cover most wards and departments within the hospital.
 Radio Friern moved to a new studio in premises originally occupied by the hospital dentist in 1975 increasing its broadcasting hours by the early 1980s to include programmes airing six days a week.
 The station continued to broadcast until the hospital's closure in 1993.
 Reference to the radio service in Barbara Taylor's book The Last Asylum is incorrect.
 Radio Friern was staffed by volunteers with day jobs away from the hospital, no patients were involved.
 Programmes would typically start at 5 pm weeknights as the first volunteers finished work.
 The weekend schedule started at 9 am.
 Staffed by no more than 25 people, Radio Friern was Friern Hospital's 'Big Little Station'.

 Decline and closure

 In 1973 the number of patients had been reduced to 1,500, and by 1979 the hospital had only 1,023 beds.

 In 1989 it was decided that the hospital should close and its patients reintegrated into the community where possible.
 Closure came in 1993, and the building and grounds were sold to Luke and Brian Comer's Comer Homes in 1995.
 The building was converted into luxury flats called Princess Park Manor.
-Residents of the development have included members of the boy band One Direction, pop stars and footballers.
+Residents of the development have included members of the boy band One Direction, girl bands Girls Aloud and the Sugababes, along with other pop stars and footballers.